-9.3.1.3.4 Outage Reporting for Resource Adequacy Resources between 1 MW and 10 MW
+9.3.1.3.8 Outage Reporting for Resource Adequacy Resources between 1 MW and 10 MW

-Scheduling Coordinators or Resource Adequacy Resources with a PMax of at least one (1) MW but less than 10 MWs that do not meet the requirement to provide information on Forced Outages in accordance with Section 9.3.10 shall report Outages in accordance with the process set forth in the Business Practice Manual.
+Scheduling Coordinators for Resource Adequacy Resources with a PMax of at least one (1) MW but less than 10 MWs that do not meet the requirement to provide information on Forced Outages in accordance with Section 9.3.10 shall report Outages in accordance with the process set forth in the Business Practice Manual.

+9.3.1.3.9 Transition Period for Providing RA Substitute Capacity for Maintenance Outages

+Notwithstanding Sections 9.3.1.3.1 and 9.3.1.3.2, Maintenance Outages on RA Resources in the June 2021 and July 2021 RA months require RA Substitute Capacity as follows to avoid Outage denial.

+Maintenance Outage requests or Approved Maintenance Outages on RA Resources taken in June 2021 are reviewed for RA Substitute Capacity per the provisions of part 2 of Appendix J.

+The CAISO denies Maintenance Outage requests or Approved Maintenance Outages on RA Resources planned to start or continue in July 2021 and that were requested before June 6, 2021, if the Scheduling Coordinator for the RA Resource does not provide RA Substitute Capacity to cover the extent of the Outage that occurs during the period for which the resource has been shown on a monthly Supply Plan.
+The RA Substitute Capacity must be provided by the July 2021 monthly RA Substitute Capacity deadline established in the Business Practice Manual.
+Maintenance Outage requests on RA Resources planned to start in July 2021 that are requested on or after June 6, 2021, are reviewed for RA Substitute Capacity per Section 9.3.1.3.2.

+The CAISO will not subsequently deny a Maintenance Outage on a RA Resource that it permits to commence in July 2021 for failure to provide RA Substitute Capacity by monthly RA Substitute Capacity deadlines that occur after the Outage has begun.
+Any such period of the Maintenance Outage for which the Scheduling Coordinator does not provide RA Substitute Capacity will be treated as a Forced Outage for purposes of assessing RAAIM under Section 40.9 but the resource may not provide RA Substitute Capacity per Section 40.9.3.6.2.

 9.3.2 Requirement for Approval

 An Operator or Scheduling Coordinator shall not take: (i) facilities that comprise the CAISO Controlled Grid; or (ii) Generating Units of Participating Generators out of service for the purposes of planned maintenance or for new construction or other work except as approved by the CAISO, except that final approval may not be required for a Transmission Maintenance Outage as provided in Section 9.3.9.1.
 The information relating to each Maintenance Outage submitted by a Participating Generator in accordance with Section 9.3.5, or by a Participating TO in accordance with Section 9.3.5, constitutes a request for a long-range Maintenance Outage and is not considered an Approved Maintenance Outage until the CAISO has notified the Participating Generator of such approval pursuant to Section 9.3.6, or the Participating TO pursuant to Section 9.3.6.